Goetic-AlgoFlow/AbsolutRevive/README.md

 1x Golden Apple (in the center)

-(Suggestion: A simple screenshot of the crafting table grid showing the Defibrillator recipe).

 (The mod is 100% compatible with JEI / REI to view the recipe and read the item's usage instructions).